 The WPJA has an abundance of top-ranked, documentary-style elopement photographers who are available right now who understand that some weddings can’t wait.
 Find yours today!

 Shooting an elopement or small Dordogne wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any small, pop-up, mini, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any themed, justice of the peace, fast, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

 Map of Wedding Photojournalists Serving Dordogne Couples

 I had my first photographic experiences with laptops, then with my first SLR ... and I just became addicted to photography, immortalizing everything around me.
 My photos are a reflection of my experience and of what I am ... sensitive, spontaneous, and a little offbeat!
 I first started photography by doing landscapes and animals, which allowed me to 2nd prize at the International Festival of Photostory of Saint Brieuc.
 I quickly got into wedding photography, first of all, covering weddings of friends and family, which was an eye-opener for me!
 I like to enrich myself with encounters, other cultures, and other horizons.
 Since 2016, I covered about fifty weddings, via Paris and Bretagne and I decided to devote myself entirely to my passion.
 [Dordogne Wedding Photographer]